ansys/pymapdl/doc/source/user_guide/mesh_geometry.rst

 .. figure:: ../images/multiblock_pic3.png

-Futhermode, the following methods are provided to return the geometry entities as other Python objects:
+Furthermore, the following methods are provided to return the geometry entities as other Python objects:

 .. _Table-1: